19hours/sg-statutes/Acts/Income Tax Act.md

 (ii) the transferor or transferee or both of them do not enter into the arrangement with the purpose, or main purpose, of avoiding, reducing or deferring any tax chargeable under this Act;

-“Singapore-based transferee” means a transferee who is resident in Singapore (except in respect of any business carried on outside Singapore through a permanent establishment outside Singapore) or which is a permanent establishment in Singapore;
+“Singapore‑based transferee” means a transferee who is resident in Singapore (except in respect of any business carried on outside Singapore through a permanent establishment outside Singapore) or which is a permanent establishment in Singapore;

 “Singapore Government securities” and “debt securities” have the same meanings as in section 43N.